deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18013/index.md

 ![](figures/figures_17_0.png)

-> 🔼 The figure shows a qualitative comparison of text-to-image generation results from different models (SDXL and SD3) before and after applying the proposed ranked preference optimization method.
+> 🔼 The figure shows a qualitative comparison of image generation results from different models (SDXL and SD3) with and without the proposed approach, highlighting improvements in prompt following and visual quality.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Our approach, trained on a synthetic preference dataset with a ranking objective in the preference optimization, improves prompt following and visual quality for SDXL (Podell et al., 2023) and SD3-Medium (Esser et al., 2024), without requiring any manual annotations.